Interstate 87 (New York): Route description

-I-87 makes up most of the major strategic corridor between New York City, the largest metropolitan area in the US, and Montreal, the second largest metropolitan area in Canada (formerly the largest metropolitan in Canada).
-The New York State Department of Transportation (NYSDOT) considers the route important for commerce, as it connects with numerous highways in the region and serves approximately 80 million people along the Mid-Atlantic states, New England, and Quebec.
-Motorists can connect to multiple highways on I-87 to travel farther south along I-95 through the Mid-Atlantic states, or through numerous other highways to travel farther east into New England.
+I-87 makes up most of the major strategic corridor between New York City, the largest metropolitan area in the US, and Montreal, the second-largest metropolitan area in Canada (formerly the largest).
+The New York State Department of Transportation (NYSDOT) considers the route important for commerce, as it connects with numerous highways in the region and serves approximately 80 million people in the Mid-Atlantic states, New England, and Quebec.
+Motorists can connect to multiple highways to travel farther south along I-95 through the Mid-Atlantic states or farther east into New England.

-The highest traffic counts on the highway are between the Bruckner Expressway and the George Washington Bridge in New York City.
-The remainder of the route in New York City and its suburbs (mainly Suffern and south) also has particularly high traffic counts, especially over the Tappan Zee Bridge as it goes over the Hudson River.
-Upstate, the most used sections are in Albany and Saratoga, as those are the most populated areas in the north.
-The least used sections of I-87 are the portions of the Thruway between Newburgh and the Berkshire Connector, followed by the Northway through the northern parts of Adirondack Park.

 South of Albany

 Major Deegan Expressway

 I-87 and the Major Deegan Expressway begins in the Bronx at the northern approach to the Robert F. Kennedy Bridge, where it connects to the Bruckner Expressway (I-278) at a directional T interchange.
 The route heads west from the interchange, paralleling loosely with the Harlem River through Mott Haven.
 After 1 mi, the highway makes a turn to the north, mirroring a change in the nearby river's course.
 It passes by Yankee Stadium on its way to Highbridge, where the Deegan connects to the Cross Bronx Expressway (I-95 and US Route 1 [US 1]) at the eastern approach to the Alexander Hamilton Bridge.
 The Deegan remains in close proximity to the Harlem River until the waterway turns westward at Kingsbridge to form the northern edge of Manhattan.
+The Major Deegan Expressway is named after Major William Francis Deegan.

 North of Kingsbridge, the expressway follows a generally northeasterly alignment, passing through the center of Van Cortlandt Park as it connects to Mosholu Parkway and Jerome Avenue.
 Mosholu Parkway also links the Deegan to the Henry Hudson and Saw Mill River parkways, which run parallel to the Major Deegan Expressway through the western Bronx and Manhattan.
 Past Jerome Avenue, the freeway gains a pair of service roads and heads north to the New York City line, where it becomes the New York State Thruway as it passes into Westchester County.
 The last northbound exit on the Deegan connects to McLean Avenue, located north of the city line in Yonkers.
 The exit 14 ramp leads to the service road in the Bronx but does not meet McLean Avenue until it crosses the county line.
 Southbound access to McLean Avenue is provided by Thruway exit 1 in Yonkers.